By Kate Forman, Rugger’s Edge Advisor

 When students ask for letters of recommendation, I tell them to get me a list of accomplishments, something unique about them, and what they would like me to focus on.
 Here is what I have received:

 GPA is over 3.8 Wrestling, captain Football Good at science Worked at church camp AP language class And say something good about me

 What am I supposed to do with this???
 I have no idea how to make you sound amazing when you send a list like this.
-I would love to say that I remember everything about all my students, but the reality is I don’t.
-So if you want me to get you the best letter, if you want me to make you sound like someone who colleges can’t pass up, then give me something.
+I would love to say that I remember everything about all my students, but I don’t.
+So if you want me to get you the best letter, if you want me to make you sound like someone colleges can’t pass up, give me something.
 Here’s what you should do:

 Dear Mr./Ms/Mrs. ________________:

 I am writing to follow up on my request for a letter of recommendation; first of all, thank you for agreeing to write one on my behalf.
 Below I have listed all pertinent information regarding the purpose, recipient, all relevant personal information, and deadlines.